ray-project/ray/doc/source/data/data-tensor-support.rst

 Saving Tensor Data
 ------------------

-Because tensor data rlies on Datastreams-specific extension types, they can only be saved in formats that preserve Arrow metadata (currently only Parquet).
+Because tensor data relies on Datastream-specific extension types, they can only be saved in formats that preserve Arrow metadata (currently only Parquet).
 In addition, single-column tensor datastreams can be saved in NumPy format.